Negligent Hiring And New York Truck Accidents

 If a trucking company does not follow the proper steps in the hiring process outlined above, then they have been negligent in their hiring process.
 If a truck driver that is ill-equipped to operate a tractor-trailer, big rig or semi truck has injured you in an accident in Buffalo, New York—the company is responsible for your medical bills, lost wages and pain and suffering.

 There are strict time constraints applicable to truck accident cases in Buffalo, New York.
 You should immediately call the superior team of truck accident lawyers in Buffalo, New York at the Dietrich Law Firm P.C. after you have been hurt in a truck accident in Buffalo, New York; Rochester, New York or Niagara Falls, New York.
-Let our Best Law Firm of America guide you every step of the way so that we can battle to attempt to obtain the best result for your personal injury in New York and beyond.
+Let our tenacious attorneys guide you every step of the way and attempt to obtain the best result for your personal injury in New York and beyond.

 Jed Dietrich, Esq. will attempt to obtain the best result for you by investigating whether the trucking company was guilty of negligent hiring.
 If negligent hiring caused or contributed to your truck accident, Jed Dietrich, Esq. will fight for the compensation you deserve by showing: